 As a buyer, it costs you nothing to be represented by a Realtor®.
 A Realtor® will represent your interest and take you through the entire process from writing an offer to being by your side when you sign the final documents at closing.
 Ask family and friends for recommendations.
 It is a good idea to interview several, preferably face to face.
+You might want to consider approaching somewhere like one of the real estate companies tri cities wa.
 Your Realtor® should be one who is working real estate full time and has been in the industry long enough to have gained experience and expertise or be backed by a team or brokerage that is available for support.

 Questions for a Realtor®

 - How long have you been in the real estate industry?